impulsoteam/atena/README.md

 ## Community

-All comments and suggestions are welcome and can be made via Issues on Github or on [RocketChat](https://chat.impulso.network/)!
+All comments and suggestions are welcome and can be made via Issues on Github

 💬 Join the community in [Impulso Network](https://impulso.network)